 The floor tiles, however, are pretty strong, designed to protect against wear and tear.
-These can also be made from marble, porcelain and from other natural stones like travertine.
-Here we enlisted different types of tiles designs in various materials.
+These can also be made from marble, porcelain and other natural stones like travertine.
+Here we enlisted different types of tile designs in various materials.

 Tiles are a versatile and practical choice for a variety of spaces, from homes and offices to restaurants and hotels.
 They offer durability, style, and easy maintenance, making them a smart investment for any property owner.
 Tiles are a popular choice for flooring and wall surfaces for several reasons:

-• Variety: Tiles come in a wide range of colors, patterns, and textures, making it easy to find a style that suits your design aesthetic.
-You can choose from ceramic, porcelain, natural stone, glass, and other materials, each with its own unique properties and benefits.
+• Variety: Tiles come in a wide range of colours, patterns, and textures, making it easy to find a style that suits your design aesthetic.
+You can choose from ceramic, porcelain, natural stone, glass, and other materials, each with its unique properties and benefits.

 • Easy to Clean: Tiles are easy to clean and maintain, which makes them a practical choice for busy households and commercial spaces.
 Regular sweeping and mopping is usually all that’s needed to keep them looking their best.